When you've climbed a flight of stairs, it's rather common to wonder about the number of steps you've covered.

 8-foot ceilings were the norm a few decades back in the USA due to multiple reasons.

-One was that timber was milled in 8 feet lengths, and that made this height the natural choice for ceilings.
+One was that timber was milled in 8-foot lengths, and that made this height the natural choice for ceilings.

 Another reason for a short ceiling height was to reduce the heating costs.

-Even now, 8 ft. ceilings are legally allowed as the minimum ceiling height prescribed by the international residential code (2018).
+Even now, 8 ft. ceilings are legally allowed as the minimum ceiling height prescribed by the International Residential Code (2021).

-Considering the maximum riser height set by the code, which is 7-¾" (196 mm), the minimum number of steps for an 8 feet ceiling home is 13 steps.
+Considering the maximum riser height set by the code, which is 7-¾" (196 mm), the minimum number of steps for an 8-foot ceiling home is 13 steps.

 As you reduce the riser height, the horizontal distance occupied by the stairs increases.